 A clinical expansion is when you spread out your clinical curriculum such that you are enrolled at least every other quarter.
 Expansions are only an option in your clinical curriculum.
 A clinical expansion will delay your graduation date.

 All students who wish to take a leave of absence or a clinical expansion must receive approval from a Dean in Students Affairs.
-Students may explore this option by first meeting with the Director of Proactive Advising to learn about the potential implications involved with this decision.
 Student Affairs can approve one year of leave.
 If you’d like to take two years of leave, the second year must be approved by the Student Progress Committee.
 Additional leave beyond two years is at the discretion of the Student Progress Committee.

 Reasons why you might take a leave of absence/clinical expansion: